Bira/octopus-carnival/_drafts/star-wars-everyone.md

 A lot of stuff that used to be exclusive to the Jedi becomes much more widespread.
-Pilots and gunslingers can benefit from enhanced reflexes and short-term precognition, artisans and engineers enter deep meditative states that let them create masterworks, hackers develop machine empathy, and so on.
+Pilots and gunslingers can benefit from enhanced reflexes and short-term precognition.
+Artisans and engineers enter deep meditative states that let them create masterworks or keep heaps of junk running way past the point they would have crumbled.
+Hackers develop machine empathy.
+Spies can do the Mind Trick or erase themselves from other's perceptions.
+Everyone can develop basic sensing and intuition abilities.
 This is all normal and traditional.
-Everyone can develop basic sensing and intuition abilities.

 In your typical cinematic action campaign, anyone who's badass enough to be a player character is also badass enough to be a Force user on par with a Jedi in